tic40/emperor/README.md

 $ docker exec -it {container-name} /bin/bash
 ```

-*See the Dockerfile and docker-compose.yml.
+*See the Dockerfile and docker-compose.yml about the details.

 Install gem packages